Milt Dean awarded second quarter hometown hero

 People are also reading…

-Dean's battalion traveled to Vietnam by ship, and was on the sea for 21 days with sea sickness the entire trip.
-He said there have not been any cruises for him since then.
+Dean’s battalion traveled to Vietnam by ship, and was at sea for 21 days.
+He said he suffered sea sickness the entire trip.
+He said there have not been any cruises for him since.

-While he was serving in Vietnam, Dean worked on construction sites building revetments for helicopter protection from mortar attacks, as well as serving as personnel specialist.
+While he was serving in Vietnam, Dean worked on construction sites building revetments for helicopter protection from mortar attacks.
+He was also a personnel specialist.

 “I worked construction here as a laborer here to pay for college, and then I ended up as a construction engineer at the time,” Dean said.

-Dean's awards include: the 93rd Engineers Soldier of the Month (during his time stationed in Vietname), the Vietnam Campaign Medal, the Vietnam Service Medal, the Vietnam TET Offensive Commemorative Medal, the national Defense Service Medal, the Sharpshooter Badge with Rifle Bar, the Army Achievement Medal and Good Conduct Medal.
+Dean’s militaryawards include: the 93rd Engineers Soldier of the Month (during his time stationed in Vietnam), the Vietnam Campaign Medal, the Vietnam Service Medal, the Vietnam TET Offensive Commemorative Medal, the national Defense Service Medal, the Sharpshooter Badge with Rifle Bar, the Army Achievement Medal and Good Conduct Medal.

-Dean is involved in the Veterans of Foreign Wars Post 1865, the American Legion Post 21, the Navy Ship 40 and has placed flags on Veteran's graves at St. James Cemetery for Memorial Day dedication.
+Dean is involved in the Veterans of Foreign Wars Post 1865, American Legion Post 21, the Navy Club Ship 40 and has placed flags on veterans graves at St. James Cemetery for Memorial Day dedication.

 Dean has volunteered as a youth basketball and baseball coach, an intramural instructor at Prairie Lane Elementary School and cheerfully shown up as a Salvation Army bell ringer for over 20 years.
-He is still an active member of the Little Leagues of Kenosha Board of Directors.
+He is an active member of the Little Leaguers of Kenosha board of directors.

-On top of his military honors and public service, Dean was also named the Kenosha Unified Schools Elementary Teacher of the Year, the Pleasant Prairie Teacher of the Year, the 2019 Kenosha Person of the Year and the 2004 Wal-Mart Teacher of the Year.
+In addition to his military honors and public service, Dean was also named Kenosha Unified Schools Elementary Teacher of the Year, the Pleasant Prairie Teacher of the Year, the 2019 Kenosha Person of the Year and the 2004 Waart Teacher of the Year.
 He also received the Community Recognition Spirit Award given by the Greater Kenosha Community Alcohol, Tobacco and other Drugs Awareness Committee.

 “It’s my dedication to children that makes me proud,” Dean said.